-Dr. Rachel Fish is a fellow in the Kogod Research Center of the Shalom Hartman Institute of North America and a celebrated academic with 20 years of experience in the fields of Israeli history, Zionist thought, and Middle Eastern Studies.
+Dr. Rachel Fish is a faculty member of the Shalom Hartman Institute of North America and a celebrated academic with 20 years of experience in the fields of Israeli history, Zionist thought, and Middle Eastern Studies.
 Recognized for her teaching prowess and pedagogical approaches, she has published extensively and is frequently called upon to advise on community interventions to reclaim an Israel discourse that is nuanced and complex while remaining accessible to a broad audience.

 Most recently, Rachel was the founding executive director of the Foundation to Combat Antisemitism, which was established to catalyze dynamic new solutions to stop the age-old hatred advanced by those who seek the elimination of Judaism and the Jewish people and the modern movement to destroy the world’s only Jewish State.
 She was previously Senior Advisor and Resident Scholar of Jewish/Israel Philanthropy at the Paul E. Singer Foundation in New York City.
 She worked closely with grantees to support them and provided framing around their educational content and programming.
 She served as the executive director for the Schusterman Center for Israel Studies at Brandeis University where she trained the next generation of scholars and Jewish communal professionals in Israel Studies.